2017 World Junior Ice Hockey Championships – Division II

-The 2017 IIHF Ice Hockey U20 World Championship Division II were the two international ice hockey tournaments organized by the International Ice Hockey Federation.
+The 2017 IIHF Ice Hockey U20 World Championship Division II was a pair of international ice hockey tournaments organized by the International Ice Hockey Federation.
 Division II A was contested in Tallinn, Estonia and Division II B in Logroño, Spain.
 These tournaments represent the fourth and fifth tiers of the World Junior Ice Hockey Championships.

 Division II A

 The Division II A tournament was played in Tallinn, Estonia, from 11 to 17 December 2016.